xdmnl/api-documentation/source/includes/_oauth.md

 Front OAuth server response will include two tokens (the API token in the `access_token` param and the refresh token in the `refresh_token` param) and the `access_token` expiration time in the `expires_at` param.

-The `access_token` will expire after 1 hour, so please store the `refresh_token` securely, as it is required to obtain a new `access_token`.
-A refresh token will expire six months after it has been issued.
-A `refresh_token` is automatically refreshed when it is about to expire, when requesting a new `access_token` in the next step.
+Please store the `refresh_token` securely, as it is required to obtain a new `access_token` in the next step.

-**Newly created OAuth Applications will have `access_token` expiration enforced.**

-**Additionally, effective June 1, 2019, `access_token` expiration will be enforced for existing OAuth Applications**

 ### Parameters